samanthajlee2/edgent-kafka-spark/README.md

 ## Running the application on Raspberry Pi's
 ### Part One

 `export ZOOKEEPER_SERVER=192.168.0.100:2181`

 `export BOOTSTRAP_SERVER=192.168.0.100:9092`

 ### Part Two
+Develop locally like before. (build a new jar.)

-Develop locally then, you can copy `<script>.sh` and the generated `target/*-uber.jar` to the edge device and then run it
+Then you can copy the generated `target/*-uber.jar` to the edge device and then run it with: `scp target/*-uber.jar pi@192.168.0.20X:~/edgent/target` where `X` is the last digit of your pi's IP address.

 ## Cleanup Docker Containers